Edited/Updated: September 2015

 In a spontaneous labour the rationale for an ARM is that once the forewaters have gone the hard baby’s head will apply direct pressure to the cervix and open it quicker.
 However, a cochrane review of the available research states that “the evidence showed no shortening of the length of first stage of labour and a possible increase in caesarean section.
 Routine amniotomy is not recommended for normally progressing labours or in labours which have become prolonged.” .

 There are also risks associated with an ARM:

 - It may increase contraction intensity and pain which can result in the woman feeling unable to cope and choosing an epidural… and the intervention rollercoaster begins.

 - The baby may become distressed due to compression of the placenta, baby and/or cord (as described above).

 - Fok et al (2005) found amniotomy altered fetal vascular blood flow, suggesting there is a fetal stress response following an ARM.

 - The umbilical cord may be swept down by the waters and either past the baby’s head, or wedged next to the baby’s head.
 This is called a ‘cord prolapse’ and is an emergency situation.
-The compression of the cord interrupts or stops the supply of oxygen to the baby and the baby must be born asap by c-section.
+The compression of the cord interrupts or stops the supply of oxygen to the baby, and the baby must be born asap by c-section.
 The only cord prolapse I have been involved with happened after an ARM (not done by me – honest!).
 The outcome for the woman was a live baby born by emergency c-section.
-Her previous 2 babies had been vaginal births.
+Her previous 2 babies had been uncomplicated vaginal births.